tokumotion/shareofsearch/README.md

 This small script will help you calculate monthly SoS of your brand.
 This script follows James Hankins ([@JCPHankins](https://twitter.com/JCPHankins)) methodology on the subject.

+Now you can use function <code>sos(data_search, initial_period, final_period)</code> for running the analysis.
+Check comments in code for further instructions on how to use this script.

 The output of the script is a dataframe with the expected values of you share of search and a graphic that looks like this.

 ![Evolutivo SOS Supermercados](https://i.ibb.co/bLgfLq4/Rplot03.png)